packingjs/replace-hash-webpack-plugin/README.md

 You can pass a hash of configuration options to `ReplaceHashWebpackPlugin`.
 Allowed values are as follows:

+- `assetsDomain`: The static domain.
+- `cwd`: The current work directory.
 - `src`: The original pattern the minimatch object represents.
 - `dest`: Dest files save path.